Gerbera jamesonii: Distribution

 Gerbera jamesonii is endemic to Mpumalanga, Limpopo and Eswatini.
 The plant is introduced into several countries of Latin America, Equatorial Africa and Southeast Asia.

 Ecology

 The species grows from 500 to 1670 m above sea level on rocky slopes in woodland, usually in some shade or under bushes and trees.
 The flowers are pollinated by bees and other insects.
 The seeds are light and easily dispersed by wind.

 Uses

 The species is the ancestor of all cultivated forms of Gerbera, or they originate from the cross Gerbera jamesonii and Gerbera viridifolia, originally made by R. I. Lynch in Cambridge, England about 1890.
-He named the hybrid as Gerbera × cantebrigiensis, known today as Gerbera x hybrida.
+He named the hybrid as Gerbera × cantebrigiensis, known today as Gerbera × hybrida.
 Nowadays thousands of cultivars exist and they are the important article of trade belonging to the most important ornamental crops in the world together with rose, chrysanthemum, carnation, lily and tulip.
 The popular cultivars include "Sazou", "Sangria", "Rosalin", "Pink Elegance", "Tropic Blend", "Piton", "Winter Queen", "Savannah", "Primrose" and many others.
 They are propagated by tissue culture and by seeds.